Prescriptive Artificial Intelligence: A Formal Paradigm for Auditing Human Decisions Under Uncertainty: Acknowledgments

 \section{Acknowledgments}

-In the spirit of Open Science, the complete source code, including pre-processing pipelines, fuzzy inference engines, and validation scripts, is publicly available at \url{https://github.com/Pedro-Passos77/AI-Assisted-Substitution-Decisions-A-Fuzzy-Logic-Approach-to-Real-Time-Game-Management}. \textbf{This manuscript constitutes a substantially expanded version of the research accepted by the Wharton Sports Analytics Journal and the accepted in the AAAI 2026 Bridge on LMreasoning) \cite{Passos2025_Wharton} \cite{passos2026}, with improvements focused on methodological robustness, theoretical foundation, proposed paradigm and extended case study.} We gratefully acknowledge Luca Pappalardo and collaborators for making the \textit{Soccer match event dataset} publicly available \citep{Pappalardo2019}, which was essential for this study.
-Generative AI tools were used to assist in the drafting and structural organization of this manuscript under strict human supervision; the authors remain fully responsible for the final content and its normative justification.
+In the spirit of Open Science, the complete source code—including all pre-processing pipelines, fuzzy inference engines, and validation scripts—is publicly available at \url{https://github.com/Pedro-Passos77/AI-Assisted-Substitution-Decisions-A-Fuzzy-Logic-Approach-to-Real-Time-Game-Management} .
+This manuscript constitutes a substantially expanded and revised version of prior research accepted by the \textit{Wharton Sports Analytics Journal} and by the \textit{AAAI 2026 Bridge on LM Reasoning} \citep{Passos2025_Wharton, passos2026}, and further incorporates and unifies material from a companion theoretical submission that introduced the Normative Non-Identifiability theorem and the MYCIN/NEWS2 instantiations.
+The present work introduces significant extensions in methodological robustness, theoretical grounding, the proposed decision-making paradigm, and expanded case studies spanning sport and clinical medicine.

+We gratefully acknowledge Luca Pappalardo and collaborators for making the \textit{Soccer Match Event Dataset} publicly available \citep{Pappalardo2019}, which was essential to this study.
+The authors declare no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper, neither this research has received any specific grant from funding agencies in the public, commercial, or not-for-profit sectors.

+Generative AI tools (Gemini~3 Pro and ChatGPT~5.2) were used to assist with programming tasks and the structural organization of the manuscript under strict human supervision.
+The authors retain full responsibility for the final content, interpretations, and normative justification of the proposed framework.